eit6609/storyteller/README.md

   as input for the [ePUB creator](https://github.com/eit6609/epub-creator), so you can put in this directory any extra file (images, stylesheets) that you need in the ePUB.
 * `metadata`, object, required, the options for the ePUB creator, with these properties:
-    * `title`, string, optional, default `untitled`: the title of the ePUB
+    * `title`, string, optional, default `Untitled`: the title of the ePUB
     * `author`, string, optional, default no author: the author of the ePUB
     * `language`, string, optional, default `en`: the language of the ePUB
+    * `description`, string, optional, default no description: the description of the ePUB
+    * `isbn`, string, optional, default no ISBN: the ISBN of the ePUB
+    * `tags`, array of string, optional, default no subjects: the subjects of the ePUB
     * `cover`, string, optional, default no cover: a path relative to `outputDir` of an image that will become the cover of the ePUB
     * `filename`, string, required: the path of the generated ePUB
-* `templateEngine`, string, required, possible values: ejs, pug, mt: the template engine used to generate the pages.
+* `templateEngine`, string, required, possible values: `ejs`, `pug`, `mt`: the template engine used to generate the pages.
 * `debug`, boolean, optional, default `false`: if `true` the `debug()` function called in the templates will return the page key, otherwise the empty string.